APLMOOC/APLMOOC/docs/course/ch3/part1.md

 The empty vector symbol ``⍬`` is added here as filler since functions always require a right argument.

-!!! warn "Variable Scope"
+!!! warning "Variable Scope"
     In dfns, while it is possible to access variables outside the function, it is not possible to assign to them.
 All quantities assigned in dfns are said to be local to the function itself.
     ```apl
           i ← 10
           d_increment ← {i←i+1 ⋄ i}

           i
     10
-                  increment ⍬
+          d_increment ⍬
     11
           i
     10
     ```

 !!! info "Multiline support in RIDE"
-	In order to write multiline functions in the Dyalog RIDE, "Extended Multiline Input" needs to be enabled.
+	In order to write multiline functions in the Dyalog RIDE (installed in Chapter 7), "Extended Multiline Input" needs to be enabled.
 It can be found in the Session tab under Options>Configure.